joinemm/homepage/content/pages/about.md

 # Hi, I'm <Accented text="Joonas" />

-I'm a Software Engineer from Finland and very passionate about Linux, free open source software and privacy.
+Software Engineer from Finland who is very passionate about Linux, open source software and privacy.

-Currently working as a DevOps engineering consultant.
+Currently I am working as a DevOps Engineering consultant.

-Favourite languages: Python, Bash, Rust, Go and Nix.
+My favourite and most used languages are Python, Bash, Rust, Go and Nix.

-Favourite Linux distributions: Arch Linux and NixOS.
+I was a longtime user of Arch Linux but recently I have seen the light and transitioned all of my machines to NixOS.

-Aside from programming, I&apos;m an enjoyer of death metal, coffee, wine, photography, italian food and custom mechanical keyboards.
+Aside from programming, I enjoy death metal, coffee, wine, photography, cooking and DIY projects with small electronics.

 ### Links